Independent Webinars and Workshops

 If you would like more information about the Viva Survivor session for your institution – delivered on-campus or as webinar – or to check pricing and availability, please contact me.

-Starting in April 2020, I’ve been trialling several 1-hour webinar sessions that focus on specific aspects of the viva and viva preparation.
+Since April 2020, I’ve delivered 1-hour webinar sessions that focus on specific aspects of the viva and viva preparation.
 Viva Survivors: Getting Creative is a 1-hour session that shares five creative viva prep ideas to bring a smile and help you get ready.
 Viva Survivors: 7 Reasons You’ll Pass Your Viva is a confidence boost to help candidates see that they will pass, and what they then need to focus on.
 Both of these have been delivered to large groups of participants and received really good feedback!

 — Thivashni Naidu (@thivash_n) April 22, 2020

-These webinars would be useful as part of a development week for final year researchers, or part of a virtual conference programme.
-My current plan is to deliver and develop them independently on a semi-regular basis.
-If you want to know more for your institution then email me, or if you’re looking to attend an independent session then take a look at the @VivaSurvivors Twitter account or email me!
+These webinars would be useful as part of a researcher development programme for final year researchers, or part of a virtual conference.
+As well as delivering them for universities, I currently share these and other sessions independently on a semi-regular basis.
+If you want to know more for your institution then email me, or if you’re looking to attend an independent session then take a look at the @VivaSurvivors Twitter account or my Eventbrite profile.